 -report filename report file (by default report goes to ./report.log file)

--score the score to report the duplicate (default is 0.6)
+-score value the score to report a duplicate

 -purge clear files list from past runs